n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 ### Create a volume for file storage

+While not essential for running n8n, using persistent volumes is required for:

+* Using nodes that interact with files, such as the binary data node.
-While not essential for running n8n, using persistent volumes helps maintain files uploaded while using n8n and if you want to persist [manual n8n encryption keys](https://docs.n8n.io/hosting/configuration/#encryption-key){:target="_blank" .external-link} between restarts, which saves a file containing the key into file storage during startup.
+* If you want too persist [manual n8n encryption keys](https://docs.n8n.io/hosting/configuration/#encryption-key) between restarts.
+This saves a file containing the key into file storage during startup.

 The `n8n-claim0-persistentvolumeclaim.yaml` manifest creates this, and the n8n Deployment mounts that claim in the `volumes` section of the `n8n-deployment.yaml` manifest.